Frequently Asked Questions

 How are students connected to the entrepreneurial ecosystem?
 Are current students given the opportunity to interact with former students that have succeeded as entrepreneurs?

 There are many different ways to get support for entrepreneurial endeavors.
 The Martin Trust Center for MIT Entrepreneurship is the hub of support for students interested in starting companies and who want to participate in the $100K business competition.
-The center provides opportunities for mentorship and advice from both peers and experienced entrepreneurs who can answer specific questions about your start-ups.
-We also have many alums who come to campus to help advise current students.
+The center provides opportunities for mentorship and advice from both peers and experienced entrepreneurs who can answer specific questions about your startups.
+MIT Sloan also has a large alumni network where alums help advise current students.

 Can you elaborate on the opportunities to work on-site with clients?